Beamer contracts

 msg.sender

-will be the rollup’s messenger contract that relayed the message, not the original message sender)
+will be the chain’s messenger contract that relayed the message, not the original message sender)

 The following tables list Beamer contracts.
 It should be noted that the interfacing contracts are chain-dependent and are mostly used to facilitate message transfer between L1 and L2.